RSGInc/SOABM/README.md

 ## Running the Model

-Open a DOS command window in the scenario root folder and run RunModel.bat
+Open a DOS command window in the scenario folder and run RunModel.bat